coltonmilbrandt/gwin-app/README.md

 ## Getting Started

-Gwin is a staking app that issues GWIN ERC-20 tokens for staking DAI or WETH.
+Gwin is a staking app that issues GWIN ERC-20 token rewards for staking DAI or WETH.

 You can currently set up Gwin by using the Gwin Smart Contract and deploying a local Ganache instance.